JPBergsma/Export_traj_to_mongo/README.md

   * Optional: True
   * Default: The number of frames in the trajectory.

-* storage_dir
-  * Description: The location at which the HDF5 files containing the particle positions should be stored.
-  * Type: Path or string
-  * Optional: False

 * traj_id:
   * Description: An id for this trajectory that is unique within the database.
-    If no id is provided the id from mongo DB will be used.
+    If no id is provided the automatically generated id from mongo DB will be used.
   * Type: string
   * Optional: True
   * Default: The mongo DB ID